paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-036-administration-of-educational-benefits.md

 A prior section 3699, added Pub.
 L. 93–508, title III, § 301(a), Dec.
 3, 1974, 88 Stat.
 1591, § 1799; amended Pub.
 L. 94–502, title V, § 513(a)(24), Oct.
 15, 1976, 90 Stat.
 2404; Pub.
 L. 97–295, § 4(61), Oct.
 12, 1982, 96 Stat.
 1309; Pub.
 L. 101–237, title IV, § 423(b)(1), (2), Dec.
 18, 1989, 103 Stat.
 2092; renumbered § 3699 and amended Pub.
 L. 102–83, § 5(a), (c)(1), Aug.
 6, 1991, 105 Stat.
 406, related to revolving fund available for making of loans under former subchapter III of this chapter, prior to repeal by Pub.
 L. 108–183, title III, § 306(e), Dec.
 16, 2003, 117 Stat.
 2661, effective 90 days after Dec.
 16, 2003.

 #### Effective Date
 Pub.
 L. 115–48, title I, § 109(c)(1), Aug.
 16, 2017, 131 Stat.
-980, provided that: “(A) In general.—The amendments made by subsection (a) [enacting this section] shall take effect on the date that is 90 days after the date of the enactment of this Act [Aug.
-16, 2017], and shall apply with respect to courses and programs of education discontinued as described in [section 3699 of title 38](./chapter-036-administration-of-educational-benefits.md#section-3699), United States Code, as added by subsection (a)(1), after January 1, 2015. “(B) Special application.—With respect to courses and programs of education discontinued as described in [section 3699 of title 38](./chapter-036-administration-of-educational-benefits.md#section-3699), United States Code, as added by subsection (a)(1), during the period beginning January 1, 2015, and ending on the date of the enactment of this Act, an individual who does not transfer credits from such program of education shall be deemed to be an individual who did not receive such credits, as described in subsection (b)(2) of such section, except that the period for which the individual’s entitlement is not charged shall be the entire period of the individual’s enrollment in the program of education.
-In carrying out this paragraph, the Secretary of Veterans Affairs, in consultation with the Secretary of Education, shall establish procedures to determine whether the individual transferred credits to a comparable course or program of education.”
+980, as amended by Pub.
+L. 115–62, title V, § 501(d), Sept.
+29, 2017, 131 Stat.
+1166, provided that: “(A) In general.—The amendments made by subsection (a) [enacting this section] shall take effect on the date that is 90 days after the date of the enactment of this Act [Aug.
+16, 2017], and shall apply with respect to courses and programs of education discontinued as described in [section 3699 of title 38](./chapter-036-administration-of-educational-benefits.md#section-3699), United States Code, as added by subsection (a)(1), after January 1, 2015. “(B) Special application.—“(i) In general.—With respect to courses and programs of education discontinued as described in [section 3699 of title 38](./chapter-036-administration-of-educational-benefits.md#section-3699), United States Code, as added by subsection (a)(1), during the period beginning January 1, 2015, and ending on the date of the enactment of this Act [Sept.
+29, 2017], an individual described in clause (ii) who does not transfer credits from such program of education shall be deemed to be an individual who did not receive such credits, as described in subsection (b)(2) of such section, except that the period for which such individual’s entitlement is not charged shall be the entire period of the individual’s enrollment in the program of education.
+In carrying out this subparagraph, the Secretary of Veterans Affairs, in consultation with the Secretary of Education, shall establish procedures to determine whether the individual transferred credits to a comparable course or program of education. “(ii) Individual described.—An individual described in this clause is an individual who is enrolled in a course or program of education discontinued as described in clause (i) during the period beginning on the date that is 120 days before the date of such discontinuance and ending on the date of such discontinuance.”

 <a id="section-3699a"></a>